Sizix001/hackathon-challenge/README.md

 Last week, at a vegetarian conference, we managed to gather a list of over a 100 companies that are interested in distributing our animal friendly meat.

 We currently have 2 sales representatives with jet-packs.
 Yes, real jet-packs.
 With these, they can travel from meeting to meeting in a straight line at a constant speed of 60 km/h.
 Once they arrive, it takes them exactly 45 minutes to potentially close the deal.
+These guys are amazing!

 The Challenge
 -------------